-You can use aqueous species, gas species (represented by fugacity or partial pressure), surface complexes (molal concentration), and solvent water (activity) as promoting and inhibiting species.
+You can use aqueous species, minerals (represented by activity, which is one, or molality), end members (activity or mole fraction), gas species (fugacity or partial pressure), surface complexes (molal concentration), and solvent water (activity) as promoting and inhibiting species.
+When setting an end member, use keyword "xpower" to set the rate law in terms of mole fraction.
 When setting a gas, use keyword "fpower" to set the rate law in terms of fugacity, and "ppower" to use partial pressure, instead.
-The generic keyword "power" sets the activity of the solvent or an aqueous species, the fugacity of a gas, and the molality of a surface species.
+The generic keyword "power" sets the activity of the solvent or an aqueous species, the activity of an end member, the fugacity of a gas, and the molality of a surface species.